Just Got Married

 - You may exhaust most of your current assets in acquiring your matrimonial home, and hold it in joint tenancy with your spouse.
-If you die pre-maturely, the property will go directly to the surviving spouse, and nothing will be left to your elderly parents.
+If you pass away prematurely, the property will go directly to the surviving spouse, and nothing will be left to your elderly parents.

-- If both you and your spouse die together, and assuming you are older than your spouse, most of your estate will flow to your younger spouse, and then will be combined with her estate, which will then flow down to his/her extended family.
+- If both you and your spouse pass on together, and assuming you are older than your spouse, most of your estate will flow to your younger spouse, and then will be combined with his/her estate, which will then flow down to his/her extended family.
 This might be seen as unfair by your extended family.